kevinakasam/BeltDrivenEnder3/README.md

 ### Attention!
 I'm not an expert and 3D printing is my hobby.
 So please be careful when you rebuild this printer and don't just go ahead.
 For my printer the parts fit perfectly.
 Everybody bears the risks of a modification himself.
-All parts can be modified as you like.
+All parts can be modified as you like. :D

 ### Why I made the Mod:
 My Ender 3 always had problems with the Z-axis, which were caused by a bent and misaligned leadscrew.
 Therefore I decided to convert the Ender to belts in Z as well.